Sennheiser IE 900 flagship earbuds arrive with eye-watering price

 Just days after announcing the sale of its consumer audio business, Sennheiser has taken the wraps off its latest – and supposedly greatest – in-ear headphones.
-At £1099 (around $1600/AU$2000), the new IE 900 flagship wired earbuds sit above the IE 800 S in the firm's in-ear line-up, firmly in the 'Audiophile' section of its website.
+At £1099 / AU$2099 (around $1600), the new IE 900 flagship wired earbuds sit above the IE 800 S in the firm's in-ear line-up, firmly in the 'Audiophile' section of its website.

 The IE 900 boast Sennheiser's all-new X3R transducer, said to be a "refined version" of the 7mm Extra Wide Band transducers in five-star Sennheiser IE 800.
 An improved "triple chamber absorber system" supposedly lets you hear "even the subtlest nuances of sound", too.